kloimhardt/bb-web/README.md

 [Lightmod](https://sekao.net/lightmod/) is a Clojure development environment which does not need Java installation.

-## Advanced stuff (Clojure experience required)
+## Advanced topics (Clojure experience required)

+The following descriptions are less complete than the previous sections.
+If you understand them, you do not need `bb-web` yourself.
+They show you how to give enhanced `bb-web` features to potential new Clojure users.

-### Expose arbitrary Clojurescript libraries to SCI for subsequent use in front end scripting.
+### Expose arbitrary Clojurescript libraries to the SCI

-You need to install and use [Shadow-cljs](http://shadow-cljs.org) (and thus Clojure on the JVM) for this advanced step.
-If you can do this, you do not need `bb-web` anymore as you already mastered Clojurescript.
-But maybe you want to give an enhanced `bb-web` to others.
+You need to install and use [Shadow-cljs](http://shadow-cljs.org) (and thus Clojure on the JVM).

 Only one Clojurescript file is behind the scenes of bb-web: ``js/src/bb_web/app.cljs``.
 It is 50 lines and the Clojurescript compiler of Shadow-cljs compiles it to the 1MB Javascript file `js/bb_web/bb_web.js`.